lmas/thesis/thesis.typ

 Although the size of the training data might have a lesser impact on the results, in comparison with the effects of subsequence sizes.

-This thesis have not investigated these parameters any further, to limit the scope and to remain on topic, but future works might want to study the impacts of these parameters.
+This thesis has not investigated these parameters any further, to limit the scope and to remain on topic, but future works might want to study the impacts of these parameters.
 For now though, the subsequence size should be "large enough" to cover the